ucasligang/SimViT/classification/README.md

 We will open our models soon.

 ## Evaluation
-To evaluate a pre-trained PVT-Small on ImageNet val with a single GPU run:
+To evaluate a pre-trained SimViT-micro on ImageNet val with a single GPU run:
 ```
 sh dist_train.sh configs/SimViT/simvit_micro.py 1 --data-path /path/to/imagenet --resume /path/to/checkpoint_file --eval
 ```